 On November 8, 2024, the Company entered into a new \$275.0 million Senior Secured Credit Facility for a term of three years, consisting of a Revolving Facility (\$145.0 million) and a Delayed Draw Facility (\$130.0 million).
 The Senior Secured Credit Facility, which replaced the Company's former demand credit facility of \$112.3 million, is secured by 21 LTC homes in Ontario and is subject to customary financial and non-financial covenants and other terms.
 The Revolving Facility is available for working capital and general corporate purposes, including capital expenditures and acquisitions.
 The Senior Secured Credit Facility includes provisions for consecutive one-year extensions of the initial three-year term, and the ability to increase the Revolving Facility by up to \$50.0 million, subject in each case to satisfying certain conditions and lender approval.
 The Delayed Draw Facility was used to fund the early redemption of the 2025 Debentures in full on December 16, 2024, at par, plus accrued and unpaid interest, for a total of approximately \$127.3 million.
-Borrowings under the Senior Secured Credit Facility can take place by way of direct borrowings at either the prime rate plus an applicable margin ranging from 0.70% to 1.95%, or the Canadian Overnight Repo Rate Average ("CORRA") plus an applicable margin ranging from 1.70% to 2.95%, or through letters of credit.
+Borrowings under the Senior Secured Credit Facility can take place by way of direct borrowings at either the prime rate plus an applicable margin ranging from 0.70% to 1.95%, or through letters of credit.